BioinformaticsToolsmith/Look4LTRs/README.md

     ```bash
     ./look4ltrs --fasta /###/###/Phaseolus_vulgaris/Fasta/ --train /###/###/Vigna_radiata/Fasta --out /###/###/outputdir/ --parallel 8

+When passing more than one fasta directory through --fasta, --train, or combined, give the full path to these directories.
+Otherwise, Look4LTRs can not properly build symbolic links.

 ## Scripts

 | Script | Description | Usage | Example |